StephanArnas/CraftUI/README.md

 ## CfProgressBar

-Important properties available in the CfProgressBar:
+Key properties available in the CfProgressBar:

 - **Progress** Float value between 0.0 and 1.0 that represents the progress level
 - **ProgressColor** Defines the color of the progress indicator